meza/trance-stack/docs/adr/0011-suppressing-hydration-warnings-on-scripts.md

 When using the app in development mode, the console is filled with hydration warnings.
 This usually is because the server and client render different content.
-This is not a problem in production, but it is annoying in development.

 In this case however the error stems from a change in the [DOM specification](https://github.com/whatwg/html/pull/2373) which aims to reduce attack vectors by removing the nonce attribute from elements.

-This inadvertently breaks causes differences between the server and the client side and React freaks out.
+This inadvertently causes differences between the server and the client side and React freaks out.

 There is an [outstanding issue](https://github.com/facebook/react/issues/26028) to look into the problem.